animalcarpet/mydlm/README.md

 ### Monitoring
-As well as managing the data within the table, mydlm also provides routines to monitor the number of rows in the table, the use of auto_increment keys, growth in the number of records over different periods and also to track the fastest growing tables.
+As well as managing the data within the table, mydlm also provides routines to monitor the number of rows in the table, the use of auto_increment keys, growth in the number of records over different time periods and will also to track the fastest growing tables.

-Statistics are gathered Data is collected using a daily EVENT `mydlm_table_stats`.
+Statistics are gathered using a daily EVENT `mydlm_table_stats`.
 This EVENT will then call a procedure `mydlm`.`monitor_stats` to populate the `monitor` table.

-Row counts are estimates from `information_schema`.`tables` as counting actual rows would be too slow for very large tables.
-MYISAM tables will return a precise count of the rows, INNODB tables might be out by several percent and are the index statistics that the optimizer uses for deciding the optimal way to run queries against a table.
-The point of this feature is to get an overall impression of the number of rows, the precise figure is usually of secondary importance.
-If precise counts are desired there is an alternate version of the stats gathering procedure `monitor_tables_slow` which will count rows in each monitored table individually - N.B. this procedure could be very slow on larger systems.

 The `mydlm_table_stats` event has been defined to run once a day at 3am.
 This can be changed to any time or interval you wish by dropping the current event and changing its